mfnalex/ChestSort/HOW_TO_USE_API.md

 # API Usage

 If you want to use ChestSort's advanced sorting features for your own plugin, you can use the ChestSort API.
-It provides two methods to sort any given inventory, following the rules you have specified in your ChestSort's plugin.yml and the corresponding category files.
+It provides methods to sort any given inventory, following the rules you have specified in your ChestSort's plugin.yml and the corresponding category files.

 To use ChestSort's sorting features in your Spigot/Bukkit plugin, you have to import ChestSort.jar into your BuildPath.